yrmvgh/yiufcrawl/README.md

     make TILES=y
     then just run the file named "yiufcrawl"

+alternately "make TILES=y install" will try to install yiufcrawl to your system for super- "git clone https://github.com/yrmvgh/crawl.git -b yiuf yiufcrawl"

 for further help, check https://github.com/yrmvgh/crawl/blob/master/crawl-ref/INSTALL.txt

 You can clone or checkout the "yiuf" branch if you want to see changes and new content *slightly* faster. "master" gets slightly more testing and is slightly behind "yiuf".

 --------------------------------
 > #### *Yiuf knows how it feels to be unloved.
 To be forgotten.
-Yiuf will make some space in his hut for other sad creatures and they can be a little family in the dark.
-Here are Yiuf's notes about this fork.*
+Yiuf will make some space*
+> #### * in his hut for other sad creatures and they will be a little family in the dark.*

 ### *They're Back:*

 * **High Elf**, now with keen eyes, a Tolkien-friendly bonus to noticing traps.
-* **Sludge Elf**, now with a host of evolving mutagenic body issues and orcish blood.
+* **Sludge Elf**, now with an evolving mutagenic body and orcish blood.
+Great at throwing.
 * **Dorf**, your basic Dwarf, based loosely on Hill & Mountain dwarves.
 High MR and rN to keep your life simple.
 * **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a damage aura.
 * **Imp**, a short-lived experimental race.
 Their undead-like resistances have been simplified to just rN+.
 * **Plutonian**, an unstable, contaminated humanoid that occasionally explodes. !Curing and kills reduce contam.
+*They're New:*
+* **Skeleton**, murderous animated skeleton seeks revenge against all living creatures.
+ObsidianAxe-like.

 Image album of the first five races above: http://imgur.com/a/J1XBP